-Nate Diaz Hints At UFC 219 Fight With Tyron Woodley Who Says He Is Ready
+Nate Diaz Hints At ‘UFC 219’ Fight With Tyron Woodley Who Says He Is Ready

 Conor McGregor stated that he was negotiating with the UFC to fight on the December 31 card in Las Vegas.
 However, after an incident at a Dublin event where the Irish superstar slapped an official, it seems like he may have been pulled from the event.
 He has since apologized for his actions in an Instagram post.

-Other potential bouts for the UFC 219 card is Stipe Miocic defending his heavyweight belt and a Cyborg vs. Holly Holm title fight.
+Other potential bouts for the UFC 219 card are Stipe Miocic defending his heavyweight belt and a Cyborg vs. Holly Holm title fight.

 Nate Diaz previously stated that he will not fight until he is granted the trilogy bout with Conor McGregor.
 However, since Tony Ferguson won the interim lightweight title, McGregor hinted that Tony will be his next fight in the UFC.